Firozabad district: History

-The city lies in the cultural region of Braj and was a part of the Surasena Mahajanapada of aheers during the Vedic Age.
-It was subsequently ruled by the bigger kingdoms like the Mauryas, Guptas, Scythians, Kushans, Indo-Greeks before falling into the hands of local Rajput ,Aheer and jat rulers.
-Bhadoria Rajputs from Agra and Jats of Bharatpur and Aheers of gundau, dheerpura,have ruled the city for some time.
+The city lies in the cultural region of Braj and was a part of the Surasena Mahajanapada of Aheers during the Vedic Age.
+It was subsequently ruled by larger kingdoms like the Mauryas, Guptas, Scythians, Kushans, and Indo-Greeks before falling into the hands of local Rajput, Ahir and Jat rulers.
+The Bhadoria Rajputs from Agra, Jats of Bharatpur and Aheers of Gundhau and Dheerpura have ruled the city for some time.

 It was named after Firoz Shah Mansab Dar in 1566 during the reign of Mughal Emperor Akbar.
 The 1596 gazetteer of Agra and Mathura records that Firozabad was upgraded to a Pargana then given to Nabab Sadulla as a jagir during the reign of Shah jahan (r.
-1627-1658).
-Mr. Peter, a businessman, connected with the East India Company visited the town on 9 August 1632 and found it in good condition.
+1627–1658).
+Mr. Peter, a businessman connected with the East India Company, visited the town on 9 August 1632 and found it in good condition.
 Etawah, Budaun, Mainpuri and Firozabad were all first class mansabdars of the emperor Farrukhsiyar (r.
-1713-1719).
+1713–1719).
 The estate of Rajput clans the Labhowa Jhala Hindu Rajas were subdued during the Mughal sultanate which captured many regions in the United Provinces, and by 1680 the Rajas of Labhowa lost control of Firozabad district.
-As written by famous Brithish Historian Matthew Atmore in his book Hindu Tribes and Caste, Jadaun Rajputs are here in huge numbers and other cities of Firozabad.
+As written by British historian Matthew Atmore in his book Hindu Tribes and Castes, Jadaun Rajputs are here in huge numbers and other cities of Firozabad.

 Bajirao Peshwa captured Firozabad and Etmadpur in 1737 in the regime of Mohammad Shah.
 Jat Rulers from Mahawan attacked Faujdar Hakim Kajim at Firozabad where they killed him on 9 May 1739, then went on to rule Firozabad for 30 years.
-Firozabad was also part of Bharatpur Kingdom.Gajuddin, Hidayat Vaksh (son of Alamgir II), his nephew and Mirza Baba his son in law, looted Firozabad.
+Firozabad was also part of Bharatpur Kingdom.
+Gajuddin, Hidayat Vaksh (son of Alamgir II), his nephew, and Mirza Baba, his son in law, looted Firozabad.
 Mirza Nabab Khan stayed here until 1782.
 At the end of 18th century Firozabad was ruled by Himmat Bahadur Gusain with the cooperation of the Raja of Labhowa.